ivashhchenko/ivashhchenko/README.md

-- I'm 19 years old
+- I'm 20 years old
 - I have been interested in programming since my school days.
 For all the time I managed to work with Python, Swift and Solidity!
 - I'm interested in the development of applications for iOS and everything related to cryptocurrency
-- I'm currently improving my Swift skills and actively developing pet-projects
+- I'm currently improving my Swift skills and actively developing fintech and e-commerce apps
-- To contact me, you can write to my mail: art-ivashh@yandex.ru
+- To contact me, you can write to my mail: artyomivashchenko.work@gmail.com

 <p align="center">
   <strong><a href="https://t.me/dthaminee">Telegram</a></strong> |